eXponenta/NoSleep.js/README.md

 # NoSleep.js

 Prevent display sleep and enable wake lock in all Android and iOS web browsers.

-Check out the [live demo](https://richtr.github.io/NoSleep.js/example) in any Android or iOS web browser.

-## Installation

-This library is available on [Bower](http://bower.io/) as **nosleep**.

-    $> bower install nosleep

-This package is published to npm as **nosleep.js** and can be installed with:

-    $> npm install nosleep.js

-Alternatively, you can manually add [NoSleep.js](https://github.com/richtr/NoSleep.js/blob/master/dist/NoSleep.js) to your project (or the [minified version](https://github.com/richtr/NoSleep.js/blob/master/dist/NoSleep.min.js)).
+Forked from the original repository that no longer is maintained.

 ## Build from source